loyada/typedpy/docs/serialization.rst

 * :class:`AnyOf`, :class:`OneOf`, :class:`NotField`, :class:`AllOf` are fully supported, including embedded structures \
 in them.
 For example, if you had a structure Foo, the following is supported: p = Set[AnyOf[Foo, Array[Foo], String]]

+* In case of an error in the input data, deserialize_structure() will raise an exception with the exact description \
+of the problem.

 **To convert the result of serialize() to JSON use:**